 NServiceBus

-Starting in version 10.2, NServiceBus uses a non-cryptographic hash algorithm (XxHash128) to generate deterministic unique identifiers for endpoints, also known as host identifiers (HostIds).
+Starting in version 10.2, NServiceBus can use a non-cryptographic hash algorithm (XxHash128) to generate deterministic unique identifiers for endpoints, also known as host identifiers (HostIds).
 Because XxHash128 is not a cryptographic algorithm, FIPS policy enforcement does not block host identifier generation; the host ID workaround described below is no longer needed.

 AppContext.SetSwitch("NServiceBus.Core.Hosting.UseV2DeterministicGuid", true);

-Or via environment variable (.NET 9+):
+Or via environment variable:

 DOTNET_NServiceBus_Core_Hosting_UseV2DeterministicGuid=true

-Or via MSBuild in the project file:
+Or via MSBuild in a project file:

 <ItemGroup>